emc-openstack/vnxe-cinder-driver/README.md

 #### Fibre Channel

-Make sure OpenStack nodes's FC ports and Array's FC ports are connected.
-If FC SAN Auto Zoning is not enabled, zoning need be set up so that OpenStack nodes' FC ports can access Array's FC ports
+Make sure OpenStack nodes's FC ports and array's FC ports are connected.
+If FC SAN Auto Zoning is not enabled, zoning need be set up so that OpenStack nodes' FC ports can access array's FC ports

 ## Backend Configuration